 Easy Peasy is a free online homeschool curriculum for preschool through high school, generously shared by a homeschooling mom named Lee Giles.
-More is added to the curriculum as she completes additional course plans.
-It is well on its way to eventually being a complete college prep program covering all of the way through high school.
-This review focuses primarily on curriculum for preschool through eighth grade.
+This review focuses primarily on the curriculum for preschool through eighth grade.
+It covers math, language arts, reading, science, history, Bible, music, and art with some additional electives.
+Giles has also created a separate site for high school at www.allinonehighschool.com.

-The methodology is an eclectic mix of traditional and "Charlotte Mason" methods with lapbooking and online resources.
-It uses real books, picture studies, copy work, and narration techniques, but it also has activity sheets and incorporates other online courses that are more traditionally designed.
+The methodology is an eclectic mix of traditional and "Charlotte Mason" methods.
+It uses real books, picture studies, copy work, and narration techniques that are generally indicative of Charlotte Mason's methodology, but it also has activity sheets and incorporates other online courses that are more traditionally designed.
 (I placed "Charlotte Mason" in quotes because there was no purposeful intent to employ Charlotte Mason methods even though some of the methods such as narration and picture studies look like Charlotte Mason.)

-"Getting Ready" levels 1 and 2 are complete readiness courses for preschool and kindergarten levels.
+The first two levels are complete readiness courses for preschool and kindergarten levels.
 Daily lesson plans include links to everything you need to teach math, reading, and language arts.
 Reading readiness and beginning reading and writing get a lot of attention at these levels.